Air Quality and Climate Change

 Air pollution is causing the climate to change, and climate change is also causing air quality to change.
 Because of climate warming, the Earth experiences more extreme weather, such as heat waves and drought, which can negatively impact air quality.
 Heat waves cause an increase in ground-level ozone pollution because the chemical reactions that create ozone in the atmosphere occur more often in hot temperatures.

 During heat waves, areas of high pressure create stagnant air that concentrates air pollutants in one area.
-Prolonged high temperatures due to climate warming often lead to drought conditions where forest fires, which release carbon monoxide and particulates, are more common.
+Prolonged high temperatures due to climate warming often lead to drought conditions where forest fires, which release carbon monoxide and particulates, become more common.
 Dry, dusty air during periods of hot weather also increases the amount of particulate pollution.

 On a related note, the carbon dioxide in the atmosphere that causes the climate to warm also causes plants to grow.
-Increasing concentrations of carbon dioxide lead to an increase in the plants that cause allergies, which increases the amount of airborne allergen pollutants.
+Increasing concentrations of carbon dioxide leads to an increase in the plants that cause allergies, which increases the amount of airborne allergen pollutants.
 The warming climate also extends the growing season in some areas, which increases the number of days with high pollen concentrations.
 Airborne allergens degrade both outdoor and indoor air quality and cause respiratory problems such as asthma and allergies.
 This establishes an unhealthy cycle where air pollution leads to climate warming, which then leads to more air pollution.